Whistleblower Policy

 insider trading;

-improper use of Personal Information as described in any BBM Youth Support Privacy Statement;
+improper use of Personal Information as described in BBM Ltd’s Privacy Statement;

-improper use of BBM Youth Support’s physical or intellectual property;
+improper use of BBM Ltd’s physical or intellectual property;

 conduct endangering health and safety or causing damage to the environment; and